- Python 92%

 - docs/FEATURES.md - inventory of what ships today.

-- docs/deploy.md - Kubernetes deployment notes.
+- docs/deploy.md - fleet deploy pointer.

 - AGENTS.md - agent instructions.

-- .coily/coily.yaml - allowlisted dev commands.
+- .ward/ward.yaml - allowlisted dev commands (

-- MarkusPfundstein/mcp-obsidian - the other half of the loop.
+ward exec <verb>). - MarkusPfundstein/mcp-obsidian - the other half of the loop.
 This server writes digests into a vault inbox, that MCP lets an agent read and edit vault notes through Obsidian's local REST API.

 Cross-reference convention from coilysiren/agentic-os#59.